erisemberg/CoV-immune/README.md

 # CoV-immune

-NOTE 5/22/26: this repo is in progress.
+NOTE 5/29/26: this repo is in progress.
 All code and data to generate results are present, but container / workflow testing is ongoing.
-Workflow has been tested through "variable selection."
+Workflow has been tested through "Variable selection."

 Environment prep
 -----------------------